rit-sse/deploy/README.md

 To generate a strong `WATCHTOWER_HTTP_API_TOKEN`, run `openssl rand -hex 16`.

+## pubwebs
+[pubwebs](https://github.com/galenguyer/pubwebs) provides web hosting for each user account.
+It mounts the `/home` folder as a read-only filesystem so in nearly impossible event a static webserver is compromised, no data can be written to the host system.
+There is no support for PHP or any type of server-side scripting.
+All pages must be static files.

+User content is available at `https://<BASE_DOMAIN>/~<USERNAME>/`.
+Content is served from the user's `public_html` folder.
+Should an `index.html` file be available, it will be provided as the folder index.
+Otherwise, a listing of all files in the directory will be shown.
+Currently there is no way to disable this but that will likely change in the future.

 ## Environment Variables
 Environment variables are discovered from a `.env` file.
 A sample `.env` file is provided below.
 ```